top of page

 Q1: What is the name of your latest book and what inspired it?

-A1: My latest book is Mount Shasta: The City of Telos, which was inspired by a set of chakra crystals that I bought in Nashua, New Hampshire ten years ago.
+A1: My latest book is Root of Telos, which was inspired by a set of chakra crystals that I bought in Nashua, New Hampshire twelve years ago.
 I was at a yoga event at Banyan Tree Yoga and I had never bought crystals before.
 For some reason I bought this chakra set and when I got home, the idea of a book series that focused on each chakra came to mind.
 I started writing immediately but knew something was off in the story.
 I was also raising three kids, which was my main priority at the time.
 I wrote on and off for 9 years until I heard about Earth Chakras.
 That was when the books and ideas all fell into place.
 Each book takes place at an Earth Chakra location.
 The first book takes place in Mount Shasta, California and is focused on the first chakra energies.
 The second book takes place in Peru which is focused on the second chakra energies.

 Q2: What are Chakras?